 - Credit scrips earned are transferable and can be used for payment of import duties

 - Import of Capital Goods for pre- production, production and post production at zero customs duty under Export promotion Capital Goods scheme (EPCG)

 - Range of different Duty Exemption or Remission schemes are available as follows-

-- Duty Free Import Authorization (DFIA): Exports can be made from a single port only and regional authority shall issue transferable DFIA valid for 12 months only without further revalidation.
+- Duty-Free Import Authorization (DFIA): Exports can be made from a single port only and regional authorities shall issue transferable DFIA valid for 12 months only without further revalidation.
 Only Basic Customs Duty is exempted on import of inputs and minimum 20% value addition is required

 - Duty Drawback Scheme: Products made by duty paid inputs are first exported and thereafter refund of duty is claimed

-- EOU/ EHTP/ STP & BTP schemes: Units undertaking to export their entire production, may be set up under this schemes for import/ procurement domestically without payment of duties
+- YOU/ EHTP/ STP & BTP schemes: Units undertaking to export their entire production, maybe set up under this schemes for import/ procurement domestically without payment of duties

-- Status Holder Scheme: On achieving prescribed export performance, status recognition as One, Two, Three, Four and Five star export house is accorded.
-Such status holders are eligible for various non fiscal privileges as prescribed in FTP.
+- Status Holder Scheme: On achieving prescribed export performance, status recognition as a One, Two, Three, Four, and Five-star export house is accorded.
+Such status holders are eligible for various non-fiscal privileges as prescribed in FTP.